wangleon/gamse/docs/manual.foces.rst

 The obslog files will *NOT* be overwritten by running ``gamse list``, but new files named ``2018-07-18.1.oblog``, ``2018-07-18.2.oblog``... with extra numbers will be generated if there are existing obslog files in the working directory.
-`GAMSE` will us the first ``.oblog`` file it finds in the working directory, that is why the user is advised to verify that *ONLY* the ``.oblog`` file which should be used during data reduction remains in the working directory.
+If there are more than one ``.obslog`` files, `GAMSE` will use the first one. that is why the user is advised to verify that *ONLY* the ``.oblog`` file which should be used during data reduction remains in the working directory.

 Starting Data Reduction